-Holly Dagres is a nonresident fellow with the Atlantic Council’s Middle East Programs.
+Holly Dagres is a nonresident senior fellow with the Atlantic Council’s Middle East Programs.
 She is also the editor of the IranSource as well as MENASource blog and curator for the weekly newsletter, The Iranist.

 Before joining the Atlantic Council, Dagres worked as a freelance Iran analyst, regularly following traditional and social media in English and Persian.
 She also worked as the assistant editor at the Cairo Review of Global Affairs, associated with the American University in Cairo’s Global Affairs and Public Policy School.
 She regularly gives analysis for television, radio, and print, including BBC News, CNN, Fox News, NBC News, the New York Times, and the Telegraph.
 Her writing on Iranian affairs has appeared in numerous publications including Al Jazeera, Al-Monitor, Carnegie Endowment for International Peace, Foreign Policy, the Huffington Post, and Washington Post.